e-Volve Terms and Conditions

 but if the delivery, receipt or transmission is not on a Business Day or is after 5.00 pm on a Business Day, the Notice is taken to be received at 9.00 am on the next Business Day after that delivery, receipt or transmission.

-(a) You may not assign or otherwise deal with any of Your rights under a Contract without the prior written consent of e-Volve.
+(a) The parties may not assign or otherwise deal with any of their rights under a Contract without the prior written consent of the other party.

 (a) A waiver of a right, remedy or power must be in writing and signed by the party giving the waiver.